 Mark David Truskie died suddenly at the young age of 46 from a combination and dosage level of prescription medications that caused toxicity and heart arrhythmia.
-His death could and should have been prevented had he received proper care and treatment.
+A jury returned a verdict that Dr. Grace Huang and the Staunton Clinic overprescribed two medications despite FDA warnings to the contrary.
+His death could and should have ben prevented had he received proper care and treatment.

 Mark was a wonderful and caring person.
 He was friendly and outgoing.
 He loved family and friends.
 He was also very proud and he did not want anyone to know he was suffering from a mental illness - and few did.
 Many did not learn about his mental illness until after his death.
 Mark never complained about his illness or his treatments.
 He just accepted it, and moved on, graduating from college with an associate’s degree in business and a bachelor’s degree in organizational leadership.